-During the 1940s fashion became more practical, yet still retained an undeniable air of elegance and style.
-Gradually pants started to become more widely accepted.
-In 1944, Innovative designer Charles James released his Bifurcated Skirt – a long skirt made of silk, which separated into pants.
+During the 1940s, fashion became more practical, yet still retained an undeniable air of elegance and style.
+Gradually, pants started to become more widely accepted.
+In 1944, innovative designer Charles James released his Bifurcated Skirt – a long skirt made of silk, which separated into pants.

 To create a 1940s style with vintage reproduction clothing, opt for loose pants worn on the waist.
-Alternatively, an A line skirt finishing on the knee worn with a printed blouse would also create a fabulous 1940s look.
+Alternatively, an A-line skirt finishing on the knee worn with a printed blouse would also create a fabulous 1940s look.
 Glitzy embellished tops were also quite glamorous such as these examples.

 Due to the rise of costume jewelry, accessories could play a key part in the overall look of an outfit.
-For a 1940s style, accessorize with a turban hat – perhaps with a brooch pinned onto the front for extra impact.
+For 1940s style, accessorize with a turban hat – perhaps with a brooch pinned onto the front for extra impact.
 The 1940s were the decade of make do and mend, so use this ethos to create innovative, stylish looks.

 Fortunately, many vintage inspired clothing brands focus on the 1950s.
 From full skirts worn with petticoats to slender pencil skirts, the choice is ample.

 For feminine styles, a full circle skirt made of satin or brocade would perfectly create a mid century look.
 For styles evocative of the popular Sweater Girl look, opt for a close-fitting jumpsuit or a pair of Capri pants.
 Wearing a split skirt over capris creates the iconic Hostess gown, made popular by Lucille Ball in I Love Lucy.